-The Chaplain Family Life Center is a facility where trained pastoral counselors (Chaplains and accredited collegiate Interns) with Masters degrees in Clinical Family Counseling work to help Individuals, Married Soldiers, Family members, and Retirees.
-We have hundreds of hours of supervised experience in helping those in need.
-Furthermore, we are trained in the most up to date counseling techniques such as Solution Focused therapy, Emotionally Focused therapy, Cognitive-Behavioral therapy, and the most widely accepted treatment for those dealing with traumatic stress disorders—EMDR (Eye Movement Desensitization and Reprocessing).
+The Chaplain Family Life Center is a facility where trained pastoral counselors with masters degrees in Clinical Family Counseling work to help individuals, married Soldiers, Family members, and retirees.
+We are trained in the most up to date counseling techniques.

 Areas of Special Focus